pic

 When Are We Using Global Variables?

+The second tab illustrates a more nuanced case, where a function accesses and manipulates a global variable.
 The third tab serves as a counterpoint, implementing the same operations but within a self-contained function.
 By definition, self-contained functions exclusively operate with locally defined variables.
 Thus, the comparison of the last two tabs highlights the performance lost by relying on global variables.

 # all operations are type UNSTABLE (they're defined in the global scope)